Pastry Paradise: The Best Bakeries in Hobart

 Pigeon Whole Bakers

 The queues say it all at this Hobart institution.
 Whatever you choose at Pigeon Whole Bakers, you can’t go wrong — jalapeño and spring onion cream cheese bagels, croissants as flaky and buttery as dreams, or a simple, perfect sourdough loaf.
-Pair it with exceptional coffee, and you’ve got the ideal start to the day, all from a prime city-centre spot that makes popping in almost too easy to resist.
+Pair it with exceptional coffee, and you’ve got the ideal start to the day, all from a prime city-centre spot that makes popping in almost impossible to resist.

 32 Argyle Street, Hobart